GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It's fun to sit at a terminal and let the code flow.
-It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
+> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
 >
-> ~ *Gary Kildall*
+> ~ *Philip Greenspun*

 ---
 ## 🏎 Quick Facts